Airdate: 10/01/1986

 But, it’s a surprisingly realistic take.
 Unlike To Touch the Moon, where a random kid essentially becomes adoptable after having a laugh with his future mother in a very 1980s scene, now they go through the actual difficulties and detailed procedures of adoption.

-• Background
+- Background

 The episode picks up presumably some time after part one, as it concluded with Todd training for the Olympics, while now they are in the actual Olympics.
 Then, it likely spans a couple of months.
 That’s apparent because, when Jonathan and Mark go visit Scotty and Diane to see how they’re getting along with Todd, they mention he’s been with them for six weeks.

 That is then followed by the time it takes to settle the adoption when Todd’s parents won’t give him up, so it’s likely the episode spans at least two months.
-Now, considering part 1 was similarly a couple of months, it means this two part episode is one of the longest spanning one of the series.
+Now, considering part 1 was similarly of a couple of months, it means this two part episode is one of the longest spanning one of the series.
 Actually, they also mention that Todd has to go to school, which plausibly means it doesn’t take place in the summer, but maybe he attends some kind of different school that’s open all year long.

 However, there’s also the unresolved question of Mark’s remark at the end of A Song for Jason, where he thanked the kid for the time he had spent there.

-Now, the series never clarifies whether he did, or how such a return would fit within this season’s episodes.
+Now, the series never clarifies whether he did, or how such return would fit within this season’s episodes.
 It’s possible Mark went back for the camp for one week, and the series didn’t show it (it’s been established that the series doesn’t show all the assignments Jonathan and Mark work on).
-However, if that were the case, it would be hard to place that before or after this episode, which seemingly keeps him busy three months.
+However, if that were the case, it would be hard to place that as before or after this episode, which seemingly keeps him busy three months.
 Or maybe he just never got back there.

 Give him a break, will ya.

-• Characters
+- Characters

 This episode is notable as it marks the last appearance of Scotty and Diane, the two most recurring character of the series.